commuterjoy/image-service/README.md

 For scale, you'll want to set youselves up like this,

 ```
-Client -> Caching Proxy -> Image Proxy -> Image Origin
+Client -> Caching Proxy -> Load Balancer -> Image Proxy -> Image Origin
 ```

 The client (Eg, a web browser) requests an image, which travels through a caching proxy (Eg, a CDN).

-If the cache misses it then requests the image from the image proxy server, which in turn fetches the source image (Eg, a PNG) from an origin server before returning it, transformed, with cache headers, ready for the next request.
+If the cache misses it then requests the image from the image proxy server(s) sat behind a load balancer, which in turn fetch the source image (Eg, a PNG) from an origin server.

+The origin server returns the JPG/PNG and the the image proxy transforms it, adds some cache headers and responds to the CDN.

 Stick as many of these proxy image servers in as you wish.